 The adventure stories of Sagada are true - and they are best experienced than heard.

 We currently offer several options.
-You can choose to join other participants and the type will be a public/shared group tour or we can organize a trip just for your own group and in this case we call it a private tours.
-Your starting point can be in Manila or also Baguio.
+We can organize a trip from Manila or Baguio just for your own group and in this case we call it a Private tour.
+No worries if you are a solo traveler, a couple or a small group of friends as we also have a solution for you called the Budget tour.
 We can also assist groups who bring their own car and look for a D.I.Y trip.

 Various payment channels (online bank transfers, PayPal, bank deposits) are made available to you so paying your package is a breeze - you won't even need to leave your seat.